Pat Saward

 The Republic of Ireland national football team had a match in Sweden against the Sweden national team in May 1960 – players of the team from left to right, standing; Seamus Dunne, Noel Dwyer, Charlie Hurley.
 Michael McGrath, Pat Saward; crouched: Joe Haverty, George Cummins, Dermot Curtis, Ronnie Nolan, Ambrose "Amby" Fogarty and Fionan "Paddy" Fagan.

 Patrick Saward (17 August 1928 – 20 September 2002) was an Irish professional footballer in the English football League and for the Republic of Ireland.

 Career

 Club

 Playing as an amateur for Crystal Palace, Saward joined non-league club Beckenham Town, where he started his senior career.
 In 1951, before he joined Millwall as a professional.
 He made 118 league appearances for Millwall before joining Aston Villa for £10,000 in the summer of 1955.
 During his time at Villa Park he won the FA Cup and the Second Division championship in 1960.
 He joined Huddersfield Town in 1961, playing 59 league games for the club.
-In October 1963, Saward signed for Crawley Town.
+In October 1963, Saward signed for Coventry City but never played a first team game for the Sky Blues.